n-powell/went-to-bali-mwahaha/README.md

 * `$ rails server`

 * _Open your browser and enter `localhost:3000` as the URL path._
+--
+* `log-in:`
 * `admin user: admin@gmail.com`
 * `password: passwordpassword` <-- sorry.
 10 char min.
+--
 ## Known Bugs

 _Many as of now. ..working on it._

 ## Fixes to begin
+* ---√ needs work
+* ---√√√ complete
+*

-* Add products using AJAX ---√√√ turbolinks
+* Add products using AJAX ---√ turbolinks
-* Click on product to hide show details---√√√ turbo-links
+* Click on product to hide show details---√ turbo-links
-* Remove items from shopping cart without page reload --√√√ turbolinks
+* Remove items from shopping cart without page reload --√ turbolinks

 * Ensure that users can't order a negative number of items.---√√√
 * Add flash messages for signing up, signing in and signing out. ---√√√